Daily Houserule tweets: December 2022

 • White Dragon.
 Combines Red and Green properties: white-hot light with 1x burn time (1 hr), 2x dam and radius. $22.

 Low-Tech p.
 33 has $7 pitch torches with 2-hr burn time.
-I’ve made these fantasy torches a relatively good deal, as delvers’ torches are so expensive compared to lanterns.
+I’ve made these fantasy torches a relatively better deal, as delvers’ torches are so expensive compared to lanterns.

 Notes: